VyperGroup/aero/README.md

 Web proxies are website libraries that work to emulate the functionality site that you want.
 They do this by intercepting API calls and rewriting documents to emulate as if it was under the proxied origin.

-Proxies can be used for:
+Web Proxies can be used for:

-* Unblocking websites or browser features
+- Bypassing any browsing restrictions in a sandbox
-* Middleware
+- Unblocking websites or browser features through emulation
-* Bypassing any browsing restrictions in a sandbox
+- Middleware

 ## Related